Code-Institute-Submissions/WAY/README.md

 These are trying times...
 During this project I had some major life events, not to mention, the whole COVID-19 pandemic which has touched us all.

-I have never had so much things going on that have impacted me in ways I didnt expected.
+I have never had so much things going on that have impacted me in ways I didn't expected.
 A move, some serious illness and other stuff, have forced me to make some tough decisions and really focus on what matters most.
 Code Institute has been invaluable in attaining this, so a MASSIVE thank you!

+Also, I have never been more proud of myself, with seeing this through!
+They say raising a child requires a village...
+I encountered first hand that finishing one of the toughest things I have ever done, requires a village as well!

 **Site for educational purposes only!**